JustinMar99/JustinMar99.github.io/projects/basic-javascript-tutorial.md

 This was a solo project done for ICSPark.
 A group dedicated to introducing middle and high school students to coding.

 I leared a lot about maniuplating html elements with Javascript.
 I created the different questions by hiding and showing them depending on the page number the user clicked.
 I learned more about the different ways to access html elements instead of just their id.
 Furthermore, I also learned about how to update the text in html elements do display what I want to the user.
 I learned more about manipulating html forms such as making it so that submitting the form, either through the button or the enter key didn't reset the page, thus resetting the progress the user made.

+You can find the github repo at https://github.com/ICSpark/projects/tree/main/javascript-tutorial